 In many cases, soft bounces are resolved on their own.
 Marketers should give utmost priority for these temporary failures in order to avoid a major breakdown in the future.
 A good marketer must have a plan to handle soft bounces.

-If a particular address soft bounces your email three times, it will be considered a hard bounce, and that address will be added to the 'Bounced' list in order to preserve server and IP integrity.
+If the emails sent to a particular address soft bounces around seven times, it will be considered a hard bounce, and that address will be added to the 'Bounced' list in order to preserve server and IP integrity.

 Long story short, soft bounces = temporary deliverability failures.